 Crispy on the outside, creamy on the inside.

 As I’ve mentioned, our new go-to restaurant for just the two of us is The Foundry.
 I’ve also mentioned that they have my all-time favorite croutons in a recent Finally Friday column.
-As a fan of caesar salad with chicken, I’ve eaten them at many, many restaurants.
-Since I can be a picky eater, at many restaurants I just push the croutons to the side.
+As a fan of Caesar salad with chicken, I’ve eaten them at many, many restaurants.
+Since I can be a discriminating (AKA picky) eater, at many restaurants I just push the croutons to the side.
 At The Foundry I never do that.

 I honestly don’t know why I didn’t do this sooner.
 So often a menu item provides inspiration for my home cooking.
 With the goal in mind, I began thinking about how I would create my own little bites of crouton happiness.
 Quite happily my first attempt was a success, which has led to a few more batches for photography and sharing.

 If my garlic & parmesan croutons didn’t convince you to make your own (or even if they did), you need to give these a try.
-You’ll be saying goodbye to store bought croutons in no time.
+You’ll be saying goodbye to store bought croutons in no time, as well as the store bought dressing, because I know you want to make my homemade Caesar dressing also, right?

 - 2 cups water